Aidan-bn/todoList/README.md

 ## Built With

-- Used languages: HTML, CSS and JavaScript
+- Used languages: HTML, CSS and JavaScript with webpack

 ## Live Demo (if available)